10 reasons to go diving in Ishigaki and the Yaeyama Islands

 Hirakubo Lighthouse Ishigaki Okinawa Japan

-The diving style in Ishigaki was utterly different from Okinawa Honto.
+The diving style in Ishigaki was completely different from Okinawa Honto.
 In Ishigaki, you board your dive boat for the day for a relaxing 3-tank dive cruise among the many reefs of the Yaeyama Islands.

 Usually, in the winter, dive centres go south, mainly around Taketomi-jima and Kuroshima, because the winds blow from the north, and in the summer, they mostly go north to Kabira Bay and Kohama-jima when the winds blow the other way round.
 But any day during the year, winds can change, and as a result, in only 3 days of diving, you can have access to all the dive sites from Kabira Bay to Kuroshima.